How to Buy a Ukulele: 3 Easy Steps

 Cheap Ukes & Toy Ukes: $25 and Under

 There are countless cheap ukes available for under $25, and the vast majority are simply toys.
-If you're serious about learning play the uke I highly recommend avoid instruments in this range.
+If you're serious about learning play the uke I highly recommend avoiding instruments in this range.

 I know it's tempting to save some money by purchasing a cheap uke, but the quality of these products is often so bad that many are nearly unplayable right out of the box.